 §28-320.1 Definitions.
 As used in this article, the following terms shall have the following meanings:

+Replace the definition for RENT REGULATED ACCOMODATION in SECTION 28-320.1 in its entirety with the below, which includes the comprehensive legislative history for this definition.

 RENT REGULATED ACCOMMODATION.
 The term “rent regulated accommodation” means a building in which more than 35% of dwelling units are required by law or by an agreement with a governmental entity to be regulated in accordance with the emergency tenant protection act of 1974, the rent stabilization law of 1969, or the local emergency housing rent control act of 1962.

 Legislative history: Local Law 97 of 2019, Local Law 147 of 2019, Local Law 116 of 2020

+Replace the existing Section 28-320.3.1.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-320.3.1.1 Greenhouse gas coefficient of energy consumption for calendar years 2024 through 2029.
 The annual building emissions of a covered building in accordance with this section, greenhouse gas emissions shall be calculated as follows for calendar years 2024 through 2029:

 1. Utility electricity consumed on the premises of a covered building that is delivered to the building via the electric grid shall be calculated as generating 0.000288962 tCO2e per kilowatt hour or, at the owner’s option, shall be calculated based on time of use in accordance with referenced emissions factors promulgated by rules of the department.
 The department, in consultation with the office of long term planning and sustainability, shall promulgate rules governing the calculation of greenhouse gas emissions for campus-style electric systems that share on-site generation but make use of the utility distribution system and for buildings that are not connected to the utility distribution system.